aajmorgan6/ASLHandTracker/README.md

 python3 cvPyTorch.py
 ```
 to see results.
 Will first train model, show a training curve, then will activate the camera and look to detect hands and output the letter.

+Make sure the .npy files are in the same directory as cvPyTorch.py, then run from that directory.